A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Introduction

+The learning curve of prompt engineering can still be steep.
+Some prompt modifiers used within the community of practitioners are not intuitive and from looking at an image, it is impossible to tell the input prompt used to synthesize the image.
+On social media, many artists do not share their complete prompts for their artworks and it is often not clear how these artworks were created.
+Therefore, prompt engineering is a non-intuitive skill that is learned from extensive experimentation and trial and error~\citep{chilton}.
+A growing number of resources in the gray and scholarly literature present systematic experimentation on the effect of different prompt modifiers~\citep{chilton,artstudies,DiscoDiffusionArtiststudies,dallepromptbook,travelersguide}.
+Online databases have been created in which users can explore artworks, prompts, and prompt modifiers \citep[e.g.][]{2210.14896.pdf,2022.acl-demo.9.pdf,arthub.ai,lexica.art,openArt.ai}.
+These resources and guides are part of a growing online ecosystem around text-to-image generation \citep{creativitypromptengineering}.

+\newlength{\thwidth} While guides, resources, and datasets about prompting are available, there is still a gap in our understanding of prompt modifiers.
 No previous study has investigated different types of prompt modifiers.
-With a specific focus on digital art generated with text-to-image systems, this paper contributes a taxonomy of prompt modifiers used by practitioners in the text-to-image community, based on an ethnographic study of the community's prompt engineering practices on Twitter.
+With a specific focus on digital art generated with text-to-image systems, this paper contributes a taxonomy of prompt modifiers used by practitioners in the text-to-image community, based on an ethnographic study of the community's prompt engineering practices.
 The work is based on a three-month online ethnography which analyzed how prompt modifiers are being applied in prompt writing.
 This paper contributes toward a better understanding of prompt engineering as a practice within HCI in order to inform the HCI research community on the emerging practice of prompt engineering within the broader context of human interactions with artificial intelligence.
-This paper can enhance the theoretical understanding of how people write prompts and use prompts modifiers.
+This paper aims to enhance the theoretical understanding of how people write prompts and use prompts modifiers.
 Through understanding prompt writing, we can pave the way towards a broader and unified theory of prompt engineering which the HCI literature is currently missing.
-The paper also touches on how the technology behind text-to-image systems and the practice of prompt engineering has broader implications in research on HCI and Human-centered AI.
+The paper also touches on how the technology behind text-to-image systems and the practice of prompt engineering has broader implications in research on HCI and Human-centered AI (HCAI).